hyosung11/Launch-School/Courses/JS129/practice_problems.md

 }
 ```

 ### 4. We now want to track which books we have and haven't read.
-Update the factory function so that it returns a book object that includes a property `read` that has an initial value of `false`.
+Update the factory function so that it returns a book object that includes a property `read` that has an initial value of `false`

 ### 4.1 Solution